View Robert Stewart's Obituary on sltrib.com and share memories

 His hobbies are fishing, camping and spending time with the family.

 At his request no services.
-You can go to www.peelfuneralhome.com to add or view pictures and condolences..
+You can go to www.peelfuneralhome.com to add or view pictures.